Chart Color Schemes

 Educational outcomes in Dawesville - Bouvard fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.9%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 44.3% of residents aged 15+ holding such qualifications - advanced diplomas at 11.2% and certificates at 33.1%.
+The area's university qualification rate is 14.9%, significantly lower than Australia's average of 30.4%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.7%).
+Trade and technical skills are prevalent, with 44.3% of residents aged 15+ holding vocational credentials - advanced diplomas (11.2%) and certificates (33.1%).

 Frequently Asked Questions - Education